annefou/jupyter_publish/_episodes/03-latex.md

 - "jupyterlab LaTeX extension"
 ---

+We have been using JupyterLab to keep our research work and are now ready to write a scientific paper associated with our computing results and for writing our paper, we will be using [LaTeX](https://www.latex-project.org/).

-JupyterLab extension for live editing of LaTeX documents
+# JupyterLab extension for live editing of LaTeX documents

+# Generate LaTeX from our jupyter notebooks

+# Combine our Jupyter notebooks and LaTeX documents

 {% include links.md %}